 Browse and buy contemporary British art at the London Art Fair, with work on display from more than 100 galleries.

-London marks Chinese New Year with a huge celebration, including a colourful parade, free performances, and a spectacular fireworks display.
-The festivities usually take place in February, but this year Chinese New Year falls on 28 January and the main Central London celebrations are taking place the following day.
+London marks Chinese New Year with a huge Central London celebration, including a colourful parade, free performances, and a spectacular fireworks display.
+The festivities usually take place in February, but this year Chinese New Year falls on 28 January and the main celebration in London is taking place the following day.

 Continue the Chinese New Year celebrations with an enchanted trail of lights and lanterns as the Magical Lantern Festival returns to London.